Fixed Effects and the Generalized Mundlak Estimator: Extensions

-Recent results (e.g., \cite{allman2009identifiability, bonhomme2016estimating}) show that $(\pi_1,\dots, \pi_p)$ and $f(x,w|u)$ are nonparametrically identified under quite general assumptions.
-Using the algorithms proposed in these papers we can estimate $S(\mathcal{D}_c)$ and use it as a sufficient statistic.
+Recent results (\textit{e.g.}, \citet*{allman2009identifiability}) show that $(\pi_1,\dots, \pi_p)$ and $f(w,x|u)$ are nonparametrically identified under quite general assumptions, and \citet*{bonhomme2016estimating} provides a way of estimating these objects.
+Using these methods we can construct $\hat\os_g$ and use it as a balancing score.

-This is conceptually different from the Bayesian classification that is used in unsupervised machine learning.
-Standard classification algorithms assign a unique value $U_{C_i}$ to each observation (in our case, cluster).
-The usual way of doing this is to assign $U_{C_i}$ that has the highest posterior probability.
-Here, we do not want to do this; instead, we want to find clusters that are similar in terms of the whole posterior distribution, not only its mode.
-If $N_c$ is large, then this difference is not that important, because the posterior will typically concentrate on a particular value of $U_{C_i}$.
-With small $N_c$ this is not going to happen, and the distinction is essential.